 Improvements: To address overcrowding, the government opened a new prison in Koupela, in the Kouritenga Province, and transferred prisoners from overcrowded prisons to those with lower occupancy rates.
 Other measures also taken during the year to reduce prison overcrowding included enforcing fines and community service rather than prison time, and allowing for the provisional release of certain prisoners.
 As of October, however, there was no evidence that these measures effectively reduced overcrowding.

 To improve detention conditions, improve prisoner health, and facilitate social reintegration of prisoners, the Ministry of Justice launched a three-year prison reform project with EU support.
 The Ministry of Justice also partnered with the NGO SOS Doctor Burkina Faso to provide free health consultations to approximately 1,500 to 2,000 detainees.

 d.
 Arbitrary Arrest or Detention

-The law limits detention without charge for investigative purposes to a maximum of 72 hours, renewable for a single 48-hour period; however, police rarely observed these restrictions.
-The average time of detention without charge (preventive detention) was one week; however, the law permits judges to impose an unlimited number of six-month preventive detention periods, and defendants without access to legal counsel were often detained for weeks or months before appearing before a magistrate.
-Government officials estimated that 23 percent of prisoners nationwide were in pretrial status.
-In some cases detainees were held without charge or trial for longer periods than the maximum sentence they would have received if convicted of the alleged offense.
-There was a pretrial release (release on bail) system; however, the extent of its use was unknown.
+The law limits detention without charge for investigative purposes to a maximum of 72 hours, renewable for a single 48-hour period.
+Police rarely observed the law, and the average time of detention without charge (preventive detention) was one week.
+Once authorities charge a suspect, the law permits judges to impose an unlimited number of consecutive six-month preventive detention periods while the prosecutor investigates charges.
+Authorities often detained defendants without access to legal counsel for weeks, months, or even years before the defendant appeared before a magistrate.
+There were instances in which authorities detained suspects incommunicado.

 e.
 Denial of Fair Public Trial